Assortment Optimization under the Decision Forest Model: Numerical Experiments with Synthetic Data

-Table~\ref{table:synthetic_B_T6} reports the performance of the three methods -- the Benders approach, the D\&C heuristic and direct solution of \SplitMIO -- across all combinations of $n$ and $\rho$.
-In this table, $Z_{B,LO}$ indicates the objective value of the LO relaxation obtained after the Benders relaxation phase; $Z_{B,UB}$ and $Z_{B,LB}$ indicate the best upper and lower bounds obtained from Gurobi after the Benders integer phase; $G_B$ indicates the final optimality gap of the Benders integer phase, defined as $G_B = (Z_{B,UB} - Z_{B,LB}) / Z_{B,UB} \times 100\%$; $Z_{D\&C}$ indicates the objective value of the D\&C heuristic; $RI_{D\&C}$ indicates the relative improvement of the final Benders solution over the D\&C solution, defined as $RI_{D\&C} = (Z_{B,LB} - Z_{D\&C}) / Z_{D\&C} \times 100\%$; $Z_{Direct}$ indicates the best lower bound obtained from directly solving \SplitMIO; and $RI_{Direct}$ indicates the relative improvement of the final Benders solution over the final solution obtained from directly solving \SplitMIO.
-The value reported of each metric is the average over the five replications corresponding to the particular $(n, \rho)$ combination.
+Table~\ref{table:synthetic_B_T6} reports the performance of the three methods -- the Benders approach, the D\&C heuristic and direct solution of \SplitMIO -- across all combinations of $n$ and $\mu$.
+We consider several metrics.
+The metric $G_{\Mcal}$ is defined as $G_\Mcal = (Z' - Z_\Mcal)/Z' \times 100\%$, i.e., it is the optimality gap of the solution obtained by method $\Mcal$ -- either the Benders approach, the direct approach or the D\&C heuristic -- relative to the objective value of the best solution obtained out of the three methods, which is indicated by $Z'$.
+Lower values of $G_\Mcal$ indicate that the approach tends to deliver solutions that are close to being the best out of the three methods, and a value of 0\% implies that the solution obtained by the approach is the best (or tied for the best) out of the three methods.
+The metric $T_\Mcal$ indicates the solution time required for approach $\Mcal$ in seconds.
+Finally, for the Benders and direct approaches, we compute the optimality gap $O_{\Mcal}$, which is defined as $O_{\Mcal} = (Z_{\text{UB}, \Mcal} - Z_{\text{LB}, \Mcal})/Z_{\text{UB}, \Mcal} \times 100\%$, where $Z_{\text{UB},\Mcal}$ and $Z_{\text{LB}, \Mcal}$ are the best upper and lower bounds, respectively, obtained from either the Benders or direct approach after the computation time limit is exhausted.
+The value reported of each metric is the average over the five replications corresponding to the particular $(n, \mu)$ combination.